 - The ketogenic diet was initially used to treat children with epilepsy.

-- The Ketogenic diet has gained tremendous momentum in recent years as an effective diet for weight loss.
+- The Ketogenic diet has gained tremendous momentum in recent years as an effective weight-loss diet.

-- The question of whether it is a healthy long-term diet?
+- The question is whether it is a healthy long-term diet.

 - The ketogenic diet is not recommended in the long term.
 Listed below are the main reasons.

 1 Excessive load on the liver and kidneys damages the immune system in the long run.